-The accounting treatment for purchased labor must be evaluated on a case-bycase basis with consideration given to the materiality of costs involved and the overall effect of the accounting treatment on final cost objectives.
+The accounting treatment for purchased labor must be evaluated on a case-by-case basis with consideration given to the materiality of costs involved and the overall effect of the accounting treatment on final cost objectives.
 Acceptance or rejection of the contractor's treatment of purchased labor must be based upon:

-- (1) the causal and beneficial relationship of indirect expenses and purchased labor, and - (2) the nature of the employer/consultant relationship using the Internal Revenue Services arms-length tests.
+- (1) the causal and beneficial relationship of indirect expenses and purchased labor, and - (2) the nature of the employer/consultant relationship using the Internal Revenue Services' arms-length tests.
 In making this assessment, the auditor should: - a.
 Review the contractor's policy, with emphasis on the criteria used in determining whether personnel should be obtained from outside sources instead of by direct hire. - b.
 Analyze the purchased labor during the current or most recently completed fiscal year, whichever provides sufficient information, to: - i.
 Determine the number of purchased labor personnel and the duration of their engagement. - ii.
 Compare the number of employees on the contractor's payroll (in each classification of purchased labor involved) with the number of equivalent personnel obtained from outside sources. - iii.
 Compare the cost per staff-year with the contractor's comparable personnel. - iv.
 Evaluate the contractor's reasons for resorting to the practice.
 This is particularly important where the engagement extends beyond one year. - v.
-Determine whether the contractor's practices are equitable with respect to the utilization of purchased labor on Government contracts as compared to commercial work, and on fixed-price contracts as compared to cost-type contracts; and whether the accounting treatments of the costs of such personnel and contractor personnel performing the same kind of work, including allocation of related overhead expenses, are equitable. - c.
-Coordinate with Government production specialists, project engineers, purchase methods analysts, and others on matters such as the effectiveness of performance, staffing requirements, equivalent job classifications, and the award and pricing of the agreements.
+Determine whether the contractor's practices are equitable with respect to the utilization of purchased labor on Government contracts as compared to commercial work, and on fixed-price contracts as compared to cost-type contracts; and whether the accounting treatments of the costs of such personnel and contractor personnel performing the same kind of work, including allocation of related overhead expenses, are equitable.